 Lotte Lehmann Studio vs Live: 25 February 2017 We celebrate Lehmann’s birthday by listening to studio recordings compared with the same song performed on the recital stage.
 You be the judge.
 Does one sound more spontaneous or immediate?

-Dietrich Fischer-Dieskau vs Mattias Goerne: 22 January 2017 Goerne studied with DF-D so it makes for an interesting program to listen to these two baritones sing the same Lied.
+Dietrich Fischer-Dieskau vs Mattias Goerne: 22 January 2017 Goerne studied with DF-D so it makes for an interesting program to listen to these two baritones singing the same Lied.

 Emily Dickinson Poems as Song: 11 December 2016 Celebrating Dickinson’s birthday and standing as the most often set American poet.
-So often that I can offer three or four different composers’ versions of the poems.
+Gary offers three or four different composers’ versions of the poems.

 Bohuslav Martinu: 4 December 2016 We celebrate his birthday with a broad sampling of his songs, as well as instrumental music.

 Bach Solo Songs: 27 November 2016 Devotional songs, as well as their counterparts in chorus, and classic Bach instrumentals.